k-r-a-s-s/aus-govt-transparency/README.md

 - If a canonical entity is merged again and the LLM selects a new canonical name for the expanded group, a warning is logged, but the merge and name change are allowed to proceed.
 - The process is repeated for a fixed number of iterations (e.g., 4).
 Singletons are finalized after 4 iterations.
 - After all iterations, a mapping of `{old_entity_id, new_entity_id, canonical_name, status}` is exported for migration to the main database.

+**Final Entity Deduplication Step:**
+- After importing canonicalized entities, run `python src/cleaning/merge_entities_on_canonical_name.py --db-path disclosures.db` to deduplicate entities by canonical_name, update all disclosures to point to the canonical entity_id, and mark obsolete entities as merged.
+This completes the entity deduplication and canonicalization process.

 This approach allows for robust, evidence-driven merging of entities, supports correction of earlier grouping errors, and provides a clear audit trail for all canonicalization decisions.
 See `refactor_plan.rmd` and `development_diary.rmd` for implementation details and user instructions.